SpaghettDev/GD-Roulette/README.md

 **Make sure to compile in Release Mode!
 Otherwise the solution will not compile.**

+## Contact

+You can contact me through my personal [Discord server](https://discord.gg/WPcqK3Yt) to get instant™️ support and other stuff ig.

 ## Credits

 - SpaghettDev ([@SpaghettDev](https://github.com/SpaghettDev)): Creator & maintainer.